Nandita Das

-Nandita Das is an Indian actress and film maker.
+Nandita Das (born 7 November 1969) is an Indian actress and director.
 She has acted in over 40 feature films in ten different languages.
 Das appeared in the films Fire (1996), Earth (1998), Bawandar (2000), Kannathil Muthamittal (2002), Azhagi (2002), Kamli (2006), and Before The Rains (2007).
 Her directorial debut Firaaq (2008), premiered at the Toronto Film Festival and travelled to more than 50 festivals, winning more than 20 awards.
 Her second film as a director was Manto (2018).
 Based on the life of 20th Century Indo-Pakistani short story writer Sadat Hasan Manto, the film was screened at Cannes Film Festival in the "Un Certain Regard" section.
 In September 2019, Das produced a two-minute Public Service Announcement music video India's Got Colour.
 The music video is about the issue of colourism and urges the audience to celebrate India's diversity of skin colour.
 Her first book, 'Manto & I', chronicles her 6-year long journey of making the film.
 She wrote, directed, produced and acted in a short film called, Listen to Her, that sheds light on the increase in domestic violence and overburden of work that women have been facing during the lockdown.

-Also sought petition seeking the commutation of the death sentence handed out to Ajmal Kasab.
+Her third directorial venture, Zwigato, explores the life of a food delivery rider and his family.
+After premiering at various festivals, it was released in India and overseas on 17 March 2023.

 Das has served twice on the jury of the Cannes Film Festival.
 In 2005, she served on the main competition jury alongside Fatih Akin, Javier Bardem, Salma Hayek, Benoît Jacquot, Emir Kusturica, Toni Morrison, Agnès Varda, and John Woo.
 In 2013, she served on the Cinéfondation and short films jury with Jane Campion, Maji-da Abdi, Nicoletta Braschi, and Semih Kaplanoğlu.

 In 2011, she was made Chevalier de l'Ordre des Arts et des Lettres (Knight of the Order of Arts and Letters) by the French Government, one of the nation's highest civilian awards.
 She was commended for her "contribution towards the development of Indo-French cooperation in the field of cinema."
 In 2009, France released a stamp featuring Das, from artist Titouan Lamazou's project "Women of the World."

 Das was the first Indian inducted into the International Hall of Fame of the International Women's Forum in Washington, DC.
 She was recognized in 2011 for "her sustained contributions to the arts and to the world as one of the most gripping cinema arts leaders of our time."
 Her fellow inductees were Anna Fendi, Heidi Klum, and Madam Chen Zhili.

+Nandita speaks about her work with Mani Ratnam and her latest film 'Manto' on BBC Radio with Ashanti Omkar.